Welasco/AzureSentinelSyslog/README.md

 - **RSyslog**

-    To configure the RSyslog to start forwarding CEF/ASA messages to Log Analytics agent (TCP 25226) is necessary to create a new configuration file  with the following content:
+    To configure the RSyslog to start forwarding CEF/ASA messages to Log Analytics agent (TCP 25226) it is necessary to create a new configuration file with the following content:

     ```
     if $rawmsg contains "CEF:" or $rawmsg contains "ASA-" then @@127.0.0.1:25226